 …is what people would say if they weren’t secretly convinced I already am.

-But it’s also not.
+But, it’s also not.

 And I am growing beyond them.

-All the new things
+All the new things – bring in on!

 This trip is different from all my previous trips.
 It’s true, even though I played it down to my anxious mother.

 And while I have stayed at hostels before, it was only infrequently.
 Certainly I’ve not done it in the time after I began to feel like I have ‘caught up’.
-This would be its test.
+This would be my test.

 And then there’s the India part.

-There’s a reason why India – the popular India – had previously not been at the top of my bucket list.
+Oh, it’s on the list.
+Just not at the top of it.
 Crowds and introverts don’t really mix.
-And the part of India I’m going to is famously dense, in multiple shades of the word and all that it means.
+And the part of India that I’m going to is famously dense, in multiple shades of the word and all that it means.
 Physically, emotionally, spiritually – dense in human energy.
-Though I’ve grown steadily more tolerant over the years, it’s still daunting.
+Though I’ve grown steadily more tolerant of it over the years, it’s still daunting.

-And I’m going to Varanasi and Delhi.
+And I’m going specifically to Varanasi and Delhi.
 Varanasi, which even my Indian expat colleague hesitantly and diplomatically warned me is very….
 Indian, and are you sure?